neam/dna-project-base-rest-api/README.md

 Note: To run the tests, you need to have a selenium server running locally (see below in readme).

-All tests can be run in sequence (for both clean-db and user-generated) by running the `_test.sh` script:
+All tests can be run in sequence (for both clean-db and user-generated) by running the following:

     cd tests
+    source _before-test.sh
-    source _test.sh
+    bash _test.sh

 It will default to `COVERAGE=full`.
 To override, set the COVERAGE env var before running the script, for instance: